Let's face it.

 - Lose information in the highlights (you will have areas that will be white).

-In this type of situations, you have no choice but to go out on a limb and decide what you want to capture in the image.
+In this type of situation, you have no choice but to go out on a limb and decide what you want to capture in the image.

-If you choose to lose information (detail) in the shadows or blacks, you will get an underexposed photo.
-On the other hand, if you decide to lose information in the highlights or whites, you will get an overexposed photo.
+If you choose to lose information (detail) in the shadows or blacks, you’ll get a dark photo.
+On the other hand, if you decide to lose information in the highlights or whites, you will get a light photo.

-Sometimes you will want to use one of these two effects in your favor.
+Sometimes you will want to have a very dark or a very light image.
 For example, to get what is called a low key or a high key.